-- Engage and inform visitors with compelling content
+- Inform visitors with compelling content

-1. Engage and inform visitors with compelling content
+1. Engage and inform visitors

 - Confusing navigation